openstack/ironic-specs/specs/approved/mercury.rst

 sort of extended/proxy RPC model, which is fine, but that really does not address the underlying challenge of the attach/detach functionality being needed by Infrastructure Operators.
-It also introduces modeling which might not be suitable for bulk infrastucture operators as they would need to think and operate a cloud model, as opposed to the physical infrasructure model.
+It also introduces modeling which might not be suitable for bulk infrastructure operators as they would need to think and operate a cloud model, as opposed to the physical infrasructure model.
 Plus operating Neutron would require a database to be managed, increasing operational complexity, and state would also need to still